danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-30-an-easier-way-to-create-standard-button-types-in-swiftui.md

 There are some things to consider with this approach, since the `Button` initializer approach means that we can't apply use view modifiers within it.

-Or rather, we *can* apply any modifiers we want to the label, text or image, but it will require changes the generic constraint in a way that I have yet to figure out.
+Or rather, we *can* apply modifiers to the label, text or image, but that requires changes the generic constraint, in a way that I have yet to figure out.

-So, there are some things that are tricky at the moment.
-They're not massive problems by any mean, but it would be nice to have them fixed.
+So, there are some things that are tricky to fix at the moment.
+They're not massive by any means, but it would be nice to have them fixed.

-First, SwiftUI will not tint `destructive` button icons in a `List`.
-It works for toolbars and the navigation bar, so it's strange.
-For now, fix it by applying a `foregroundStyle` to the button.
+First, SwiftUI will not tint `destructive` button icons in a `List` in Xcode 15.4.
+This works in 15.2, so I wonder if it's a simulator or SwiftUI bug.
+It also works in toolbars and the navbar.

+For now, fix it by applying a `foregroundStyle` to the button, but this shouldn't be needed.

-Second, since each standard button type defines an icon, both an icon and a title are used by default.
-Use `.labelStyle(.titleOnly)` and `.labelStyle(.iconOnly)` to adjust if needed.
+Second, since each type defines an icon, both an icon and a title are used by default.
+Use `.labelStyle(.titleOnly)` and `.labelStyle(.iconOnly)` to adjust the label if needed.

+I would have loved to have a label display config in the `Button` initializer, but since I don't know how to describe the generic constraint, I currently use the label style approach.

 ## Conclusion